SarahSalvatore/FullStackDevPortfolio-Frontend/README.md

 ## Contributions

 Contributions and forks are always welcome!
 If you have a suggestion that would make my portfolio better, please feel free to fork the repo and create a pull request.
-Don't forget to give the project a star!
+Don't forget to give the project a star on GitHub!

 ## Contact